 1 (4) Provide an expedited pathway for those terminally ill 2 individuals not expected to survive the mandatory 3 waiting period.
 4 SECTION 2.
 Section 327L-1, Hawaii Revised Statutes, is 5 amended as follows: 6 1.
-By adding a new definition to be appropriately inserted 7 and to read: 8 ""Advanced practice registered nurse" means a registered 9 nurse licensed to practice in this State who has met the 10 qualifications of chapter 457 and who, because of advanced 11 education and specialized clinical training, is authorized to 12 assess, screen, diagnose, order, utilize, or perform medical, 13 therapeutic, preventive, or corrective measure, including 14 prescribing medication."
+By adding a new definition to be appropriately inserted 7 and to read: 8 ""Advanced practice registered nurse" means a registered 9 nurse licensed to practice in the State who has met the 10 qualifications of chapter 457 and who, because of advanced 11 education and specialized clinical training, is authorized to 12 assess, screen, diagnose, order, utilize, or perform medical, 13 therapeutic, preventive, or corrective measure, including 14 prescribing medication."
 15 2.
 By amending the definition of "attending provider" to 16 read: 17 ""Attending provider" means a physician licensed pursuant 18 to chapter 453 or an advanced practice registered nurse licensed 19 pursuant to chapter 457 who has responsibility for the care of 20 the patient and treatment of the patient's terminal disease."

-By amending the definition of "consulting provider" to read:
+By amending the definitions of "consulting provider" and "counseling" to read:

-3 ""Consulting provider" means a physician licensed pursuant 4 to chapter 453 who is qualified by specialty or experience to 5 make a professional diagnosis and prognosis regarding the 6 patient's disease [-,], or an advanced practice registered nurse 7 licensed pursuant to chapter 457, who is qualified by specialty 8 or experience to diagnose and prescribe medication."
+3 ""Consulting provider" means a physician licensed pursuant 4 to chapter 453 who is qualified by specialty or experience to 5 make a professional diagnosis and prognosis regarding the 6 patient's disease[-], or an advanced practice registered nurse 7 licensed pursuant to chapter 457, who is qualified by specialty 8 or experience to diagnose and prescribe medication.

-9 4.
-By amending the definition of "counseling" to read: 10 ""Counseling" means one or more consultations, which may be 11 provided through telehealth, as necessary between a psychiatrist 12 licensed under chapter 453, psychologist licensed under chapter 13 465, [or] clinical social worker licensed pursuant to chapter 14 467E, or psychiatric mental health nurse practitioner and a 15 patient for the purpose of determining that the patient is 16 capable, and that the patient does not appear to be suffering from undertreatment or nontreatment of depression or other 17 18 conditions which may interfere with the patient's ability to 19 make an informed decision pursuant to this chapter."
+9 "Counseling" means one or more consultations, which may be 10 provided through telehealth, as necessary between a psychiatrist licensed under chapter 453, psychologist licensed under chapter 11 12 465, [or] clinical social worker licensed pursuant to chapter 467E, psychiatric mental health nurse practitioner, or clinical 13 14 nurse specialist and a patient for the purpose of determining that the patient is capable, and that the patient does not 15 appear to be suffering from undertreatment or nontreatment of 16 17 depression or other conditions which may interfere with the 18 patient's ability to make an informed decision pursuant to this 19 chapter."

 20 SECTION 3.
-Section 327L-2, Hawaii Revised Statutes, is

-21 amended to read as follows:
+Section 327L-2, Hawaii Revised Statutes, is 21 amended to read as follows: